Decision Making Policy

 The appeal process is not an additional round of peer review, but only a review of the editorial decision.
 After the appeal, an author can request that the case be reviewed by the ESTS editor-in-chief.
 The entire case will then be forwarded to the editor-in-chief to ask if the procedures and hearing were both appropriate and fair.
 There are no more review stages.

 Following guidelines issued by the Committee on Publication Ethics (COPE), ESTS editors will consider retracting a publication if there is clear evidence that the findings are plagiarized, unreliable and/or unethical, the manuscript infringes copyright, competing interest or loyalty has arisen, or material or data has not been authorized for use.
-Additionally, ESTS editors refer authors to COPE’s 2023 statement on Authorship and AI Tools like ChatGPT and Large Language Models.
-ESTS editors do not consider AI tools an acceptable authorship for any ESTS publication.
-Publications will be retracted as soon as possible after the editors are convinced that the publication is seriously flawed or misleading.
-Allegations of misconduct will follow the appeals process set out above.
-The final decision for retracting material ultimately rests with the editor-in-chief.
+The final decision for retracting material ultimately rests with the Editorial Collective.

 ESTS’s managing editor will make a post-publication correction, clarification, retraction and apology if an editor, researcher, or reader discovers there is a mistake in a published paper.
 The online version of record (VoR) cannot be altered, but a correction (as an addendum, errata, corrigendum) can be published alongside the paper.
 Please send your request to the managing editor by email.
 If a post-publication change is necessary the editor-in-chief and the managing editor will ensure the changes are made in accordance with COPE guidance for retractions, and post-publication discussions and corrections.